Dear Church Folks,

 I’ve been wanting to write you for a very long time now but somehow I never got around to it.
 I guess it was The Lord wanting me to wait until I could reach your entire community.
 With all that’s going on in the world, I’m positive He kept me busy with other things until the timing was right.
 What better time than now?
 You all are on one of your quarterly religious kicks and you’re not going to pass up this post because you’re trolling the internet for anything that involves religion.
 So if an article uses church in the title…win!
 I should explain a few things before I get too deep.

-Church folks are people who profess Christianity and go to great lengths to prove to the world that they are Christians, instead of focusing on people experiencing the love of God as and when they encounter them.
+Church folks are people who profess Christianity and go to great lengths to prove to the world that they are Christians, instead of focusing on people experiencing the love of God when they encounter them.
 Church folks are typically black but do come in white, especially in the southern part of the United States.
 Church folks like religion but lack spirituality.
 Church folks have a tendency to quote scriptures on their Facebook profile page to justify their hatred of certain ungodly things (while skipping other scriptures that make them hypocrites) but you never see them acknowledge any faults in their own lives.
 In fact, if you ask them, they don’t have any faults since they accepted Christ and became saved.
 They have a perfect Christian score…or have only committed sins that aren’t as serious as yours.

 Church folks think that what you wear can send you to hell and they would rather go to church than practice the principles of the Bible.
 They think that reserving a pew in the sanctuary every Sunday will earn them a ticket to heaven and as soon as service is over, they speed dial their fellow church folks to criticize the pastor’s sermon because he didn’t cover same-sex marriage with a fiery speech to deliver the homosexuals.
 Church folks often have the same hang-ups that they criticize others for having and they have family members that they have ostracized because of their sins.
 Church folks don’t own the metaphorical mirror because, well, that would force them to take a look at themselves.